nsg-ethz/p4-learning/exercises/03-L2_Basic_forwarding/README.md

 ## Implementing the L2 Basic Forwarding

-To solve this exercise you only need to fill the gaps you will find in the `l2_basic_forwarding.p4` skeleton.
-The places where you are supposed to write your own code are market with a `TODO`.
+To solve this exercise you only need to fill the gaps that you will find in the `l2_basic_forwarding.p4` skeleton.
+The places where you are supposed to write your own code are marked with a `TODO`.
 Furthermore, you will need to create a file called `s1-commands.txt` with commands to fill your tables.

 In summary, your tasks are: